Paestum: Coins

-The coins of Paestum begin about 550 BC.
-These early issues were perhaps all festival coins.
-They usually have Poseidon with upraised trident.
+The coins of Paestum date from about 550 BCE.
+These early issues may all be festival coins; they usually depict Poseidon with an upraised trident.
 Issues continue until the reign of Tiberius.
-For unknown reasons Paestum alone of all the smaller Italian mints, was allowed to continue minting bronze coins by a Senatorial decree of about 89 BC, after this had been centralized.
+For unknown reasons Paestum alone—of all the smaller Italian mints—was allowed to continue minting bronze coins by a Senatorial decree of about 89 BCE, after minting had been centralized.
 Later coins carry "P. S. S. C.", standing for "Paesti Signatum Senatus Consulto" to reflect this.